Welcome home to NDSU Residence Life. If you will be a freshman next fall (2021-2022 academic year), this information is for you!

 - What is the best hall to select?
 Every hall has its own unique features and amenities that make it “the best.”
 And usually, students who live in Burgum, think Burgum is the best.
 Students who live in Stockbridge, think Stockbridge is the best.
 And so on.
 Every hall will offer an amazing first-year living experience.
 Click here to view some fun facts regarding our first-year student rooms.

 - How can I find out more about each building?
-Visit the Residence Life website for descriptions of each building, photos, room diagrams, and more.
+Visit the Residence Hall Page for descriptions of each building, photos, room diagrams, and more.

 - I get an error message.
 How can I fix this?
 If you see: *An error has occurred* or *Session timed out due to inactivity*, it is likely due to your browser's cookie settings.
 To fix it, change browser settings to accept cookies.